fuwhis/.NETPatterns/Bridge_Pattern/README.md

 ## Structure of Console Code
 ### Structural code in C#
-This structural code demonstrates the Abstract Factory pattern creating parallel hierarchies of objects.
-Object creation has been abstracted and there is no need for hard-coded class names in the client code.
+This structural code demonstrates the Bridge pattern which separates (decouples) the interface from its implementation.
+The implementation can evolve without changing clients which use the abstraction of the object.

 **Output**
 ```